pac4j/play-pac4j/README.md

 **Main concepts:**

-* A [**client**](https://github.com/pac4j/pac4j/wiki/Clients) represents an authentication mechanism.
+1) A [**client**](https://github.com/pac4j/pac4j/wiki/Clients) represents an authentication mechanism.
 It performs the login process and returns a user profile.
 An indirect client is for UI authentication while a direct client is for web services

-* An [**authorizer**](https://github.com/pac4j/pac4j/wiki/Authorizers) is meant to check authorizations on the authenticated user profile or on the current web context
+2) An [**authorizer**](https://github.com/pac4j/pac4j/wiki/Authorizers) is meant to check authorizations on the authenticated user profile or on the current web context

-* The  `RequiresAuthentication` annotation or function protects an url by checking that:<ul><li>the user is authenticated or starts / performs the login process (according to the clients configuration)</li><li>the authorizations are valid (according to the authorizers configuration)</li></ul>
+3) The `RequiresAuthentication` annotation / function protects an url by checking that the user is authenticated and that the authorizations are checked, according to the clients and authorizers configuration.
+If the user is not authenticated, it starts / performs the login process

-* The `CallbackController` finishes the authentication process for an indirect client
+4) The `CallbackController` finishes the authentication process for an indirect client

 ## How to use Play-Pac4j?